schlezes/April-testables-meetup/README.md

 The index.html rendering presents the initial page.

+After that,

-After that a click event on any of the numbered buttons will trigger an action fuction to render the contents of the li object associated with the button.
+a click event on any of the numbered buttons will trigger an action function to render the contents of the li object associated with the button.

 There are two rows of buttons as follows:

-    top row for slide statment (or comment) numbered 1 - 23 second row for slide artwork to backup or empahsise the above statement of the first row numbered 31 - 53. the initial class setting for the second row of buttons is color: white and background-color: white
+    top row for slide statment (or comment) numbered 1 - 17 second row for slide artwork to backup or empahsise the above statement of the first row numbered 31 - 47.

+    the initial class setting for the second row of buttons is color: white and background-color: white
     - so that this second row of artwork slides does not give the impression of excessive slide set.